Domus Winter Program

 The tomb of Blessed Carlo Acutis in the Church of Santa Maria Maggiore, the one-time cathedral of Assisi.
 His beatification took place in Assisi on June 10, 2020 in the Basilica of St. Francis.

-The cost for the program is $2,500 and includes lodging and meals; travel to and from the Holy Land; transportation in the Holy Land, Rome, and Assisi; and guided tour and admission costs.
+The cost for the program is $1,500 and includes lodging and meals; transportation in Rome and to Assisi and Florence; and guided tour and admission costs.
 Travel to and from the program is not included.
-A $500 deposit will be due upon registration.
-The deadline for registration is September 1, 2022.
-Final payment will be due by November 1, 2022.
-All payments should be made payable to the CMSWR.
+Payment is due upon registration by December 1, 2023.

 Registration